FastVM/minivm/README.md

 ### Types

-Minivm has a growing number of core types.
+Minivm has a select set of core types.

 - none
   - the lack of a value
 - boolean
+  - true or false
 - number
-- box
-  - a valid reference to a single value
+  - configurable to be C's `int32_t num: 30;` or C's `double num;`
 - array
   - unchanging in length
-- map
+  - mutable by default
-  - keys can be any type other than other maps

 Because MiniVM is a register-based machine, it employs clever instructions to leverage common type layouts for better performance.
 For instance, to emulate closures arrays can be called as functions if the first item in that array is a function.